Ares (Marvel Comics): Fictional character biography

-During the Chaos War storyline, Ares is among the dead beings released by Pluto in order to defend the Underworld from the forces of Amatsu-Mikaboshi, but is ultimately defeated and enslaved bodily by the Chaos King along with his fallen parents Zeus and Hera.
-Despite the combined attacks of the newly assembled God Squad, Ares is unscathed and engages Hercules in direct combat as Zeus and Hera battle Galactus and the other members of the God Squad.
+During the Chaos War storyline, Ares is among the dead beings released by Pluto to defend the Underworld from the forces of Amatsu-Mikaboshi, but is ultimately defeated and enslaved by the Chaos King along with Zeus and Hera.
+Despite the combined attacks of the God Squad, Ares is unscathed and engages Hercules in direct combat as Zeus and Hera battle Galactus and the other members of the Squad.
 Ares ultimately returned to the underworld with the rest of the dead.

-As part of the All-New, All-Different Marvel, Ares and Alexander (who had been killed by Gorgon) are later seen residing in the Elysian Fields.
-However, Ares is kidnapped and forcibly resurrected by agents of Maestro in order to serve as one of the Collector's fighters in the new Contest of Champions.
+In All-New, All-Different Marvel, Ares and Alexander (who had been killed by Gorgon) are later seen residing in the Elysian Fields.
+However, Ares is kidnapped and forcibly resurrected by agents of Maestro to serve as one of the Collector's fighters in the new Contest of Champions.
 Though Ares agrees to go along with the tournament, Stick claims that he is simply biding his time until he can find a way to kill Collector and Maestro.
 After the Maestro is defeated, Ares chooses to travel the world with his new friends, stating that he wishes to have a whole host of new adventures to tell Phobos about when he returns to the Elysian Fields one day.

 During the Secret Empire storyline, Ares appears as a member of the Champions of Europe alongside Captain Britain, Excalibur, Guillotine, Outlaw, and Peregrine.
-Alongside Squirrel Girl and Enigma, the Champions of Europe liberate Paris, France from a Hydra invasion force.
+Alongside Squirrel Girl and Enigma, the Champions of Europe liberate Paris from a Hydra invasion force.